vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 I am not yet sure if I will resume regular strength exercises immediately; I might wait a few days to confirm continued recovery before full resumption.

+## 2024-05-14: break from jogging

+On 2024-05-14, due to slight recurrence of abdominal pain and tingling, likely related to wheat consumption on 2024-05-12 and 2024-05-13, I decided to skip jogging to allow myself a full recovery.
+I did go out shopping in the morning, so I do have some amount of exercise arising from that, even with the break from jogging.